opensearch-project/documentation-website/_opensearch/rest-api/nodes-apis/nodes-stats.md

-buffer_pools | Object | Statistics about the JVM buffer pools for the node. buffer_pools.mapped | Object | Statistics about the mapped JVM buffer pools for the node. buffer_pools.mapped.count | Integer | The number of mapped buffer pools. buffer_pools.mapped.used_in_bytes | Integer | The amount of memory used by mapped buffer pools in bytes. buffer_pools.mapped.total_capacity_in_bytes | Integer | The total capacity of the mapped buffer pools in bytes. buffer_pools.direct | Object | Statistics about the direct JVM buffer pools for the node. buffer_pools.direct.count | Integer | The number of direct buffer pools. buffer_pools.direct.used_in_bytes | Integer | The amount of memory used by direct buffer pools in bytes. buffer_pools.direct.total_capacity_in_bytes | Integer | The total capacity of the direct buffer pools in bytes. classes | Object | Statistics about the classes loaded by the JVM for the node. classes.current_loaded_count | Integer | The number of classes currently loaded by the JVM. classes.total_loaded_count | Integer | The total number of classes loaded by the JVM since its start. classes.total_unloaded_count | Integer | The total number of classes unloaded by the JVM since its start.
+buffer_pools | Object | Statistics about the JVM buffer pools for the node. buffer_pools.mapped | Object | Statistics about the mapped JVM buffer pools for the node. buffer_pools.mapped.count | Integer | The number of mapped buffer pools. buffer_pools.mapped.used_in_bytes | Integer | The amount of memory used by mapped buffer pools, in bytes. buffer_pools.mapped.total_capacity_in_bytes | Integer | The total capacity of the mapped buffer pools, in bytes. buffer_pools.direct | Object | Statistics about the direct JVM buffer pools for the node. buffer_pools.direct.count | Integer | The number of direct buffer pools. buffer_pools.direct.used_in_bytes | Integer | The amount of memory used by direct buffer pools, in bytes. buffer_pools.direct.total_capacity_in_bytes | Integer | The total capacity of the direct buffer pools, in bytes. classes | Object | Statistics about the classes loaded by the JVM for the node. classes.current_loaded_count | Integer | The number of classes currently loaded by the JVM. classes.total_loaded_count | Integer | The total number of classes loaded by the JVM since it started. classes.total_unloaded_count | Integer | The total number of classes unloaded by the JVM since it started.

 ### `thread_pool`